 Every now and then a new artwork is surrounded by a storm of controversy so loud it drowns out the work itself.
-The latest is Terror Nullius, a vibrant, cutting new film work by Australian artists Soda_Jerk, opening at ACMI this week.
+The latest is Terror Nullius, a vibrant, cutting new film work by Australian artists Soda_Jerk, now showing at ACMI.
 It was produced with the support of the Ian Potter Cultural Trust, which revoked its support just days before the premiere.

 Soda_Jerk is the nom de plume of sisters Dominique and Dan Angeloro.
 You might have seen their collaboration with The Avalanches in 2016.
 (Just like The Avalanches, Soda_Jerk takes disparate elements and builds them into something more than just an accomplished collage.)
 In quintessentially Australian style, Terror Nullius is made from the finest local and imported ingredients.
 It’s a 50-minute revenge odyssey and a satirical, playful, post-modern critique of our messy post-colonial society.

 The film shifts focus with the landscape, from desert to beach to countryside, building crossovers between Australian filmic classics including Walkabout, The Cars That Ate Paris, Please Like Me, Puberty Blues, Babe and countless others.
 There’s no narrative as such – just a linked chain of vignettes in which pop-cultural refugees from dozens of films and TV shows play out parodies and critiques of contemporary Australian identity alongside politicians and media figures.